-Only months after being named one of the “best big cities in the United States” by Condé Nast Traveler does Boston get an even bigger recognition as one of the world’s best cities!
-What a way for Boston to kick off the New Year, as the 36th best city globally according to a comprehensive analysis of thousands of cities worldwide by Resonance Consultancy, an international organization with teams of leading advisors in tourism, real estate, and economic development.
+Fresh off the heels of being named one of the “best big cities in the United States” by Condé Nast Traveler, Boston get an even bigger recognition as one of the world’s best cities!
+What a way for Boston to close out the year, as the 24th best city globally according to a comprehensive analysis of thousands of cities worldwide by Resonance Consultancy, an international organization with teams of leading advisors in tourism, real estate, and economic development.

 How are the world’s best cities determined?